'The Price of Truth': why the Holodomor film sparked heated discussion in the USA

 But “some crimes against humanity are unbearable,” the director says, adding that people know little about the events that are reflected in the film, and even the real number of victims of the Stalinist Holodomor is still not known.

 “Nobody talks about it.
 Nobody knows about it.
-So I thought I somehow even had to shed some light on this, ”Holland told the reporter.
+So I thought I had to somehow shed some light on this, ”Holland told the reporter.

 Among those who published a review of the film is The New York Times, for which Walter Duranty worked as a Moscow correspondent.
 Reviewer Manolo Dargis writes that the film is "a political thriller with an unwavering, unrelenting pulse."

 “Holland is one of the no-dialogue filmmakers to express content, and some of the strongest scenes in Mr. Jones ”is speechless or almost wordless.
 When Gareth goes to Ukraine, the film is transported into an increasingly eerie, as if from other worlds, peace.
-In this frozen world there is a touch of danger when other train passengers in Gareth's carriage look at him, at how he eats, with tremendous psychological intensity, ”we read in a review by Manolo Darґis.
+In this frozen world there is a touch of danger when other train passengers in Gareth's carriage look at him, at how he eats, with tremendous psychological intensity, ”read Manolo Darґis in his review.

 “At the moment when he escaped from his escort, walking through the snow-covered, deserted countryside - it looks like he is walking through a wide cemetery,” writes The New York Times.